 The B-21 Raider will address these challenges.
 It will be the world’s most advanced long-range strike bomber.
 B-21 will deter our adversaries and guarantee that America can defend its interests anywhere in the world, at any time.

-Strategy states that the Department of Defense “must be able to strike diverse targets inside adversary air and missile defense networks.”
+Defense Strategy states that the Department of Defense “must be able to strike diverse targets inside adversary air and missile defense networks.”
 The B-21 will provide that capability.
-Given the uncertain and dynamic global security challenges we face, it is imperative
+Given the uncertain and dynamic global security challenges we face, it

-the B-21 Raider remain on track.
-Accordingly, we urge you to fully fund the budget request for B-21 in Fiscal Year 2021.
+is imperative the B-21 Raider remain on track.
+Accordingly, we urge you to fully fund the budget request for B-21 in Fiscal Year 2020.

 e-Dear Colleague version 2.0